-Further details regarding the Campus Ministry Office can be found on the school website.
+Further details regarding the Campus Ministry events can be found on the school website or by contacting the Director of Lasallian Student Life.

 CHRISTIAN SERVICE PROGRAM

 "You are called like the apostles to make God known to others."
 (St. John Baptist de La Salle, Med 78.2 - Feast of St Andrew, Apostle)